oguz-duman/grading/README.md

 1. **Excel File**

-    The program works directly with an Excel file (.xlsx) containing the student list.
+    The application works directly with an Excel file (.xlsx) containing the student list.
     The file must include at least:

     * student ID column
     * student name column
     * grade column

-    The program will ask for the starting cell of each column (e.g. A2, B2, C2).
+    The application will ask for the starting cell of each column (e.g. A2, B2, C2).
     <br>
     <br>

-2. **Class-based Filtering** (Optional)
+2. **Class-based Filtering** (Optional, but highly recommended)

     To simplify grade entry, students can be filtered by the classroom in which they took the exam.

     Seating plan PDFs may be placed in `class_filters/`.

-    The program extracts numeric values from each PDF and interprets them as student IDs.
+    The application extracts numeric values from each PDF and interprets them as student IDs.

     Each PDF file must contain the seating plan of exactly one class.